 One cluster of manners, in which doctrines develop, I have named the ongoing discovery of mind.
-When consciousness constructs its world symbolically, it advances by reinterpreting traditional materials.
+When consciousness constructs its world symbol ically, it advances by reinterpreting traditional materials.
 When it leans towards philosophy, a Xenophanes or a Clement of Alexandria will rule anthropomorphism out of man's apprehension of the divine.
-The resulting purely spiritual apprehension of God will create a tension between biblical and later Christology, and the technical means available in a post-systematic culture may be employed to clarify The use of such technical means opens the door to a theology in which systematic meaning becomes predominant, and such theology in its turn can give to church doctrines a precision, a conciseness, and an organization that otherwise they would not possess.
+The resulting purely spiritual apprehension of God will create a tension between biblical and later Christology, and the technical means available in a post-systematic island to clarify the faith.

+The use of such technical means opens the door to a theology in which systematic meaning becomes predominant, and such theology in its turn can give to church doctrines a precision, a conciseness, and an organization that otherwise they would not possess.
 Finally, such a general involvement in the systematic can be undercut by the methodical, the scholarly, and the modern philosophic differentiations of consciousness to present the church with the dilemma of reverting to an antenicene Christology or of advancing to a thoroughly modern position.

-not a little of destrinal development, is not to be considered the whole story.
+However, the foregoing cluster, while it was envisages not a little of doctrinal development, is not to be considered the whole story.
 Often enough development is dialectical.
 The truth is discovered because a contrary error has been asserted.

 Again, doctrines are not just doctrines.
-They are

-constitutive both of the individual Christian and of the Christian community.
-They can strengthen or burden the individual's allegiance.
+They are constitutive both of the individual Christian and of the Christian individual's community.
+They can strength or burden the individal's allegiance.
 They can unite or disrupt.
 They can confer authority and power.
-They can be associated with what is congenial or what is alien to a given polity or culture.
-It is not in some vacuum of pure spirit but under concrete historical conditions and circumstances that developments occur, and a knowledge of such conditions and circumstances is not irrelevant in the evaluational history that decides on the legitimacy of developments.
+They can be associated with what is congenial or what is all alien to a given polity or culture.
+It is not in some vacuum of pure spirit but under concrete historical conditions and circumstances that developments occur, and a knowledge of such conditions and circumstances is perf not irrelevant in of the evaluational history that decides t on the legitimacy of developments.